Historical Background:

 End Photo:

-For the second game we changed sides and began the battle.
-Axis had so good dice rolls and won the game 5-1.
+For the second game, we switched sides and began the battle.
+The Axis had exceptionally good dice rolls and dominated the game, winning with a score of 5-1.

 End Photo: